tmeyerinfo/recipes/beef-pho-recipe.md

 6. Put the beef leg bone and marrowbone in the pot and add 4.5 liters of water.
 Bring the water to a boil and after that to a simmer by lowering the heat.
 Keep the pot uncovered!
 7. Put the star anise, cinnamon stick, bay leaves and fennel seeds in a pan and roast them for 2-3 minutes.
 Put the roasted spices in a spice bag for later use.
 8. Add the sliced and roasted onion and ginger, fish sauce, sugar, salt to the simmering water and cook everything for 4 hours.
 Keep the pot uncovered the whole time!
-9. For the hour, add you spice bag.
+9. For the last hour, add you spice bag.
 10. Remove the pot from the stove.
 11. Remove all ingredients and strain the broth.
 The broth is ready!
 # Phở preparation